-Budgeted cost: £80,000
+Budgeted cost: £74,475

-Activity Evidence that supports this approach Challenge number(s) addressed Providing subject specific revision and intervention sessions. e.g. In school & lunchtime sessions providing specific revision material e.g. revision guides Engagement scores for PP students during lockdown was lower than that of their peers, suggesting larger gaps in knowledge.
+Activity Evidence that supports this approach Challenge number(s) addressed Providing subject specific revision and intervention sessions. e.g. In school & lunchtime sessions providing specific revision material e.g. revision guides Using Tassomai as for KS4 which includes retrieval practice and AI to teach science, maths, English, history, geography, computer science, and languages.
+Engagement scores for PP students during lockdown was lower than that of their peers, suggesting larger gaps in knowledge.
 In house assessment data suggests that targeted academic intervention of grade 4/5 students has had a significant impact in mocks in previous years.
 This is supported by the EEF Toolkit (2021) which reports that extending school day has an effect of + 3 Months.
 1, 3, 6 and 7 Careers events planned to raise aspirations CEC report (2020): highlights importance of careers guidance.
-Effect sizes reported by Hattie (2016) show that Careers interventions have an effect size of +0.38 and are likely to have positive effect on student achievement 6 and 8 Fast Track Group and Use of Power Up .
-EEF website highlights that using strategies which support reading and comprehension lead to +5 months impact.
-'Nothing is more important in education than ensuring that every child can read well.
-1 and 3 Small group tuition using English and Maths Learning Mentors EEF Toolkit (Education Endowment Foundation, 2021) suggests that small group tuition has +4 months benefit and 1:1 tuition can have a benefit of +5 months 1 and 3 External Tuition for Key Students EEF T+L Toolkit - One to one tuition +5 months 1, 3 and 7 Homework Club EEF T+L Toolkit - Extending school time +3 months EEF T+L Toolkit - Teaching Assistant Interventions +4 months 1, 3 and 7
+Effect sizes reported by Hattie (2016) show that Careers interventions have an effect size of +0.38 and are likely to have positive effect on student achievement 6 and 8 Reading interventions to be put in place for targeted disadvantaged students, focusing on developing reading, vocabulary and literacy skills The EEF Teaching and Learning Toolkit shows that effective reading strategies both in and beyond the classroom have a positive impact on students' ability to access the taught curriculum.
+Nationally, children's reading has been negatively impacted as a result of the pandemic and periods of lockdown, resulting in greater intervention required to close gaps in both reading and vocabulary development.
+3 Small group tuition using English and Maths Learning Mentors EEF Toolkit (Education Endowment Foundation, 2021) suggests that small group tuition has +4 months benefit and 1:1 tuition can have a benefit of +5 months 1 and 3

+External Tuition for Key Students EEF T+L Toolkit - One to one tuition +5 months 1, 3 and 7 Homework Club EEF T+L Toolkit - Extending school time +3 months EEF T+L Toolkit - Teaching Assistant Interventions +4 months 1, 3 and 7